 - High Country Mountain Lake Rentals– Watauga Lake front or Doe Mountain creek-side cabins with boat and pontoon rentals are available.
 Do a little fishing and relaxing in between the trail days.

 - Prospect Hill B&B– Just 4 minutes from DMRA, this historic civil war era mansion is located on the outskirts of Mountain City, TN offering countryside scenery and a made from scratch breakfast

 - Iron Mountain Inn B&B– Stunning romantic B&B with gorgeous 180 degree views of the surrounding Appalachian Mountains

 Camping near Doe Mountain Recreation Area

 There are several options for camping near the Doe Mountain Recreation area for both primitive tent camping and full hook up RV sites.

-Located in Mountain City with convenient access to the trails.
+- R & D Campground – Just 14 minutes to DMRA, it is located in Mountain City with convenient access to the trails.
 They have both tent and RV sites with water and electric available.
 There is a dump station included as well as a shower house.

 - Camp Store

 - Bath House